erdemunal35/ESPNetv2-COREML/README.md

 </table>

 ## Acknowledgement
-The XCODE project in this repository is directly built on [ESPNetv2-COREML](https://github.com/sacmehta/ESPNetv2-COREML) repository with no major change at all.
+The XCODE project in this repository is directly built on [ESPNetv2-COREML](https://github.com/sacmehta/ESPNetv2-COREML) repository with no major change.
 Many thanks to [sacmehta](https://github.com/sacmehta) for providing the Swift environment.
 It enabled me to run my trained CoreML models from the repository [Water-Segmentation-Networks](https://github.com/erdemunal35/Water-Segmentation-Networks) succesfully.